 - An incarcerated person is served with notice of the date of the scheduled hearing and is asked about any reasonable accommodations they may need at the hearing

 - Interpreter is hired for the hearing, if necessary

 Waiving a Parole Suitability Hearing

-No later than 45 days before a parole suitability hearing, the inmate may submit a request to voluntarily waive his or her hearing for any reason.
-An inmate may waive his or her hearing for one to five years.
-An inmate may waive his or her hearing up to three times in a row.
+No later than 45 days before a parole suitability hearing, the incarcerated person may submit a request to voluntarily waive their hearing for any reason.
+An incarcerated person may waive their hearing for one to five years.
+An incarcerated person may waive their hearing up to three times in a row.

-When an inmate requests to waive his or her parole hearing, he or she is deemed to have waived his or her right to a parole suitability hearing.
+When an incarcerated person requests to waive their parole hearing, they are deemed to have waived their right to a parole suitability hearing.
 Requests to waive a parole hearing should be submitted at the earliest possible date.
 Requests submitted at least 45 days before a parole hearing are presumed to be valid.
-Requests submitted less than 45 days before the hearing are presumed to be invalid and will be denied unless the inmate can show good cause and the reason for the waiver request were not and could not reasonably have been known to the inmate more than 45 days before the hearing.
+Requests submitted less than 45 days before the hearing are presumed to be invalid and will be denied unless the incarcerated person can show good cause and the reason for the waiver request were not and could not reasonably have been known to the incarcerated person more than 45 days before the hearing.
 If a waiver is submitted and approved, the Board will notify any victims, victims’ families, and the district attorney’s office that received notice of the hearing as soon as possible.